Qoosim/ror-social-scaffold/README.md

 This project is part of series of projects to be completed by students of [Microverse](https://www.microverse.org/).

-In this project, I modified the forked repository <b><i>Social Media</i></b> in an way that a new user can create an account, sign in to his or her acount.
+In this project, I modified the forked repository <b><i>Social Media</i></b> in a way that a new user can create an account, sign in to his or her acount.
 A signed in user can view other users' posts, create posts, comment and likes on them.
 A user can send a friend request, cancel a friend request and confirm a friend request sent by another user.

 ***********